-Carew Academy’s Upper School curriculum has been carefully structured to provide a curriculum that is broad, balanced and engaging.
-The focus is on the individual needs of each student and the teaching in Skills for Futher Education is aimed towards ensuring students are ready to sit accreditations, as well as being fully prepared for life after Carew Academy.
+The Upper School Carew Academy curriculum has been carefully structured to provide a curriculum that is broad, balanced and engaging.
+We focus on the individual needs of each student and the teaching in this pathway is aimed towards to ensuring our students are all ready to sit accreditations, as well as fully prepared to face life after Carew.

-Subject Weighting in the Upper School Skills for Further Education Pathway
+Subject Weighting in the Upper School Skills for FE Pathway

 |Subject||Accreditation||Lessons per Week:|